Which Carpet Cleaning Method Is Best?

 4. Bonnet Cleaning

 This is commonly used in Australian commercial spaces because it’s quick and effective for surface cleaning.
-It’s ideal for maintaining appearances but doesn’t provide a deep clean.
+It’s ideal for maintaining appearances but doesn’t provide a thorough clean.

 How It Works: A rotating pad soaked in cleaning solution is run over the carpet surface, which absorbs dirt from the surface.